 “We mustn’t forget each other.
 We must always shine a spotlight on those we tend to forget,” said the First Lady.

 “Gender inequality knows no boundaries.
-It is an issue that affects women in all areas of their lives, including the criminal justice system.
-On this International Women’s Day, let us emphasise the unique challenges women in prison face, which are too often overlooked,” she stated.
+It is an issue that affects women in all areas of their lives, including in the criminal justice system.
+On this International Women’s Day, let us emphasise the unique challenges women in prison face, too often overlooked,” she stated.

 The transformation of the inmates begins with proper rehabilitation.